-SpaceX violated its launch license during last month’s Starship test flight, prompting FAA to order an investigation
+SpaceX violated its launch license during December’s Starship test flight, prompting the FAA to order an investigation

-As a result of the violation, the FAA directed Elon Musk’s company to investigate the incident and suspend operations that could affect public safety at its launch site in south Texas.
+As a result of the violation, the FAA directed Elon Musk’s company to investigate the incident and suspend operations that could affect public safety at its launch site in South Texas.

 Ultimately, the investigation ended, the FAA approved the company’s remedies and granted it approval to attempt another launch of its spacecraft as early as Tuesday.